T-Classic

 Tolulope Ajayi (born 10 November 1997) better known by his stage name T-Classic, is a Nigerian singer, songwriter and recording artiste.
-In 2017, T-Classic signed to Mixnaija Entertainment released his lead single "I want you" produced by Killertunes.
+In 2017, T-Classic released his lead single "I want you" produced by Killertunes.
 In 2019, the singer released "Think about it" which turned out to be the turning point in his career.

 Early life

 T-Classic was born and raised in Agege.
 He is the first-born child of the Ajayi family.
 In 2013, Tolulope graduated from Royal Camp Comprehensive High School, Agege, Lagos.
 He attended Legacy Nursery and Primary School.
 On graduating Tolulope Ajayi was signed to Bang Music Entertainment.

 Career

-On August 9, 2019 T-Classic was featured on the third official single "Yes or No" by DJ Kaywise.
+On August 9, 2019 T-Classic was featured on the third official single "Yes or No" by DJ KayWise.
 The song speaks love.
 In 2019, T-Classic song "Nobody Fine Pass You" won Most Popular Song of the Year and was nominated for Most Promising Act of the Year at City People Music Awards.